Class 9 Exam > Class 9 Notes > English Class 9 > 30 Days Timetable for "English" Class 9

 • Refer to EduRev NCERT Solutions for additional support.

-Day 29 and Day 30: Revision and Practice
+Days 29 and 30: Revision and Practice

 • Revise all the chapters covered

-Refer to the below links for practicing:
+Refer to the links below for practising:

-Even after you've finished preparing for your English exam, it's important to keep practicing questions and revisiting prose and poems whenever you have doubts.
+Even after you've finished preparing for your English exam, it's important to keep practising questions and revisiting prose and poems whenever you have doubts.
 This should be a continuous process that continues until the day of the English exam.

 English Class 9 Resources: